Program Director: Koyamangalath Krishnan M.D.

-At Johnson City Medical Center , all patients of the full-time hematology-oncology faculty are admitted to a designated oncology unit.
+At Johnson City Medical Center, all patients of the full-time hematology-oncology faculty are admitted to a designated oncology unit.
 Consultations from other services in the hospital such as surgery, general medicine, urology, OB/GYN, neurosurgery, ENT, orthopedic surgery, and family practice are covered by the oncology trainee.
 The Regional Cancer Center is a comprehensive cancer center staffed for comprehensive cancer care by medical, surgical, gynecologic, and radiation oncologists and oncology nurses.
-In addition to multidisciplinary care of cancer patients, the center provides opportunity for state-of-the-art clinical trials, cancer prevention programs, specialty clinics, patient education, and psychological support programs for patients with cancer.
+In addition to multidisciplinary care of cancer patients, specialty clinics, patient education, and psychological support programs for patients with cancer.

 The combined use of the hospital and the outpatient clinics leads to expertise in the management of the diverse disease processes encountered in medical oncology.